 The Greek Helsinki Monitor and the Racist Violence Reporting Network (RVRN) reported a physical assault and two incidents of vandalism targeting Jewish cemeteries.
 The Greek Helsinki Monitor, the RVRN, the Kantor Center and the European Centre for Democracy Development reported two additional incidents of vandalism in which Holocaust memorials were vandalized with graffiti, one of which was also reported by the Anti-Defamation League (ADL).
 The Kantor Center reported two additional incidents of graffiti.read more ›

-The Greek Helsinki Monitor and the Racist Violence Recording Network (RVRN), the Western Thrace Minority University Graduates Association and the Federation of Western Thrace Turks in Europe reported one incident of theft and vandalism targeting a Turkish political party.
-The Western Thrace Minority University Graduates Association and the Federation of Western Thrace Turks in Europe reported two additional incidents of damage to property belonging to Muslim organizations.
-The Western Thrace Minority University Graduates Association reported one further incident of damage to property.read more ›
+The Greek Helsinki Monitor, the Western Thrace Minority University Graduates Association and the Federation of Western Thrace Turks in Europe reported an arson attack on a mosque.
+The Western Thrace Minority University Graduates Association and the Federation of Western Thrace Turks in Europe reported the desecration of graves in a cemetery adjacent to a mosque on the same day as the arson attack.
+The Greek Helsinki Monitor also reported one incident of graffiti on the same mosque.
+SETA reported an additional arson attack on a mosque.read more ›

 Jehovah's Witnesses – Greece reported two incidents of vandalism targeting places of worship.read more ›